alexfeed1990/BestFPS/README.md

 First, make a FabricMC instance, then:

-Download the .zip file from the [Releases](github.com/alexfeed1990real/BestFPS/Releases) tab.
+Download the prefered .zip file from the [Releases](github.com/alexfeed1990real/BestFPS/Releases) tab.
 Unzip the file and extract it to the **mods** folder.

 To get to the **mods** folder you will **right click** the FabricMC instance you just made, then click on **Go to folder**.
 Then a folder window should open, go to the **mods** folder (What are you waiting form, just double click it)